bootstarted/midori/README.md

 # http-middleware-metalab

-Minimalist http middleware for server-side node projects.
+Minimalist http middleware packs for http/express/hapi.

+## Packs

+ * base - Some sensible defaults.
+ * webpack - For serving assets from [webpack]-based projects.
+ * react - Server-side rendering with [react] and [redux].

 ## Usage